Incentives for Commercial Solar

 Yes!
 The aforementioned incentives also apply to battery storage that is part of a commercial solar panel system.
 Not to mention, batteries have many advantages of their own and can save your business even more money in the long run.

-Purchase a commercial solar installation from Infinity Energy Construction.
+Purchase a commercial solar installation from IE Construction.

 For a business striving to improve its bottom line, solar offers a distinct advantage.
 Commercial solar is a vital step for commercial businesses looking for ways to save money in the long run.
 While taking steps such as investing in energy-efficient equipment can maximize your solar savings, tax rebates and incentives are the fastest way to recover a portion of your solar installation costs.

 Looking for a commercial solar installation service to guide you through your solar energy project?
-Click the link below to contact us today and find out how Infinity Energy Construction can help your business make the switch to solar energy.
+Click the link below to contact us today and find out how IE Construction can help your business make the switch to solar energy.